 - 1. Demonstrate a broad awareness of the wide range of risks that affect and are involved in the mining industry, and how these risks are managed - 2.
-Assess the major risk assessment techniques available and in use in the industry, and be capable of conducting a simple risk assessment process - 3.
+Assess the major risk assessment techniques available and in use in the industry - 3.
 Identify the core risks associated with major mining methods; - 4.
 Recognise the generic mine safety factors and hazards that exist or have potential to exist in mining operations, and demonstrate an awareness of how these are or can be dealt with.